isomerpages/moe-cedarpri/_school-programmes/Events.md

 that showcased diversity and unity within the school.
-Students were treated to an engaging performance which featured an Indian Classical Dance performance by Prakash Aksha, a performance by the International Dance CCA and even a musical number by the school leaders!</p>
+Students were treated to an engaging performance which featured an Indian Classical Dance performance by Prakash Aksha, a performance by the International Dance CCA and even a musical number by the school leaders!
+The concert ended on a festive note with a dragon dance performance</p>